mbforbes/website-3/posts/writing/travel/2022-seville.md

 <p class="figcaption">I love the lettering here.</p>

-Now, _tino de verano:_
+Now, _tinto de verano:_

 ![]({{ "/assets/posts/2022-seville/tinto-de-verano.moz80.jpg" | url }})

-<p class="figcaption">Aside: I am learning of a growling list of subjects that iPhone's portrait mode botches.
+<p class="figcaption">Aside: I am learning of a growing list of subjects that iPhone's portrait mode botches.
 The back half of the glass has been turned into "background" and blurred.</p>

 Tinto de verano: